-AAA An obligor has extremely strong capacity to meet its financial commitments AA+ An ablicante a very strong constitute most its financial conscitue and it differs AA An obligor has very strong capacity to meet its financial commitments.
-It differs from the highest rated obligers only to a small degree AA- A+ An obligor has strong capacity to meet its financial commitments but is Α somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher rated categories A- BBB+ An obligor has adequate capacity to meet its financial commitments.
+AAA An obligor has extremely strong capacity to meet its financial commitments AA+ An ablicant has some attended a constitute most its financial conscitue and attended AA An obligor has very strong capacity to meet its financial commitments.
+It differs from the highest rated obligers only to a small degree AA- Trom the highest rated obligers only to a small degree A+ An obligor has strong capacity to meet its financial commitments but is Α somewhat more susceptible to the adverse effects of changes in circumstances A- and economic conditions than obligors in higher rated categories BBB+ An obligor has adequate capacity to meet its financial commitments.
 However, BBB adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity for the obligor to meet its financial commitments BBB-